ec-tino/cosc426/hw/hw02/HW2.md

 For this part, do the following:

 * Using the helper functions in `HW3.py`, create a dataset with 10000 sentences in `yoda-speak`.
 Take 90% of this for the required training file, and 10% of this for the required validation file.
+WHAT IS THE CORRECT FORMAT OF THE TRAINING FILE I NEED??????. {TSV; DO THEY NEED HEADINGS??}

-* Finetune a model on this dataset. (*Hint: to understand the difference between train and finetune look at the `loadPretrained` parameter*)
+* Finetune a model on this dataset. (*Hint: to understand the difference between train and finetune look at the `loadPretrained` parameter*) #WHAT IS THE MODELFPATH SUPPOSED TO BE... should it be local??

 * Run the minimal pair experiment from Part 2 on this finetuned model.